omarabujalbosh/University-system/README.md

 - Password
 This feature helps maintain accurate records and ensures account security.
 ---
-## 🛡️ Admin Role
+## 🛡 Admin Role

 ### Overview
-The **Admin** is the core and central authority of the University Management System.
+The *Admin* is the core and central authority of the University Management System.
 They have full access to academic and administrative operations, ensuring:
 - System integrity and security.
 - Coordination between students, instructors, and courses.
 - Monitoring complaints, reports, and statistics.

-In short, the **Admin** acts as the main control point for all academic entities.
+In short, the *Admin* acts as the main control point for all academic entities.

 ---